Terra Galleria Photography

 Mid 1940s to early 1960s

-No new visitor guides were issued during the war, during which park visitation dropped dramatically After it ended, in the free-wheeling post-war years, uniform design standards were relaxed – much more so than is apparent from our two examples.
+With a few exceptions, no new visitor guides were issued during the war, during which visitation dropped dramatically while some parks were turned into rest, recuperation, and recreation camps for soldiers.
+After it ended, in the free-wheeling post-war years, uniform design standards were relaxed – much more so than is apparent from our two examples.
 In 1946, out of the 26 national park visitor guides, 12 were 6×9 booklets and 14 had a narrower 4×9 format.
 By the mid-1960s, all had transitioned to a fold-out brochure with the narrower format.
 Not only it was more practical to carry, it could be mailed into a standard business envelope, but also, once unfolded, it allowed for a larger map.
 However, the way the brochures unfolded was far from uniform.
 Some opened vertically and horizontally onto a single sheet, others opened only horizontally.
 Among those, some were simply unfolded, but others were 8×9 stapled pages that were folded into 4×9 and then opened to 16×9 spreads.

 Mid 1960s